Our Luxury Student Accommodation in Manchester

-This isn’t to say you can’t find a good old rave if you need one and world famous bands and DJ’s play in Manchester every week during term time, but there are some student friendly clubs that you may want to start with before you start venturing in the city’s underbelly.
+This isn’t to say you can’t find a good old rave if you need one, and world famous bands and DJ’s play in Manchester every week during term time, but there are some student friendly clubs that you may want to start with before you start venturing into the city’s underbelly.

 5th Avenue and 42’s